stablekernel/aqueduct/_posts/2016-06-23-executing_queries.md

 ) == true;
 ```

 As shown, you may still apply matchers to the query.
 You may also apply matchers to the relationship property.
 In the case of has-one relationships, this doesn't make much sense - once you've included the only possible related object, filtering doesn't do anything useful.
-Thus, when fetching has-one properties, you need only set the relationships `includeInResultSet` property.
+Thus, when fetching has-one properties, you need only set the relationship's `includeInResultSet` property.

 However, in the case of has-many, it often makes sense to further filter the result set - e.g. fetching a user and their pending tasks, instead of a user and all their entire task history. `ManagedSet`s - the type of has-many relationship properties - *also* have a `matchOn` property to filter which managed objects are returned.